 If a Patient Compartment is active, the links from Observation to Patient will be added to the search.
-In pseudo code: GET [base]/Obervation?code=x89& (subject:Patient.identifier=123)
+In pseudo code: GET [base]/Observation?code=x89& (subject:Patient.identifier=123 OR performer:Patient.identifier=123)

 c.
 Search on type not related to compartment